 Fighting hens can be problematic if one draws blood.
 I suggest treating wound with an anti fungal or salve and placing duct tape over the affected area.
 The duct tape will eventually fall off after the wound has healed.

 Yes, hens have waddles and combs on their heads.
 However, if it wakes you up in the morning with a trumpet sounding song it’s more than likely a rooster.

 Most of our birds are soft feather meaning that they have fluffy feathers.
 Some that we raise have a more compact feather arrangement and they are known as hard feathered.
 It’s more likely that you will see feather damage in the soft feathered breeds of poultry.

 With the Backyarder Rainbow Collection, we allow you to pick one out of every 3 pack and we will pick the accompanying two. **Update: This blog was written during the 2019 season.
-Picking one out of every 3 pack does not apply for our 2020 Season.
-For 2020, we are only selling chicks, no pullets available this year.
-We will pick all three breeds making sure that the birds are compatible and will live well together.
+Picking one out of every 3 pack does not apply for our 2020 Season onwards.
+We are only selling chicks at this time, no pullets available.
+We will pick all three breeds.
 We will also do our best to give a variety in egg colour.